bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 If there are then the file is not minified.

-Let's look at how we can minify it.
+Let’s look at how we can minify it.

 #### How